testit-tms/api-client-python/docs/AutoTestsApi.md

 Unlink autotest from work item

   Use case    User sets autotest internal (guid format) or global (integer format) identifier    [Optional] User sets workitem internal (guid format) or global (integer format) identifier    User runs method execution    System finds the autotest by the autotest identifier    [Optional] if workitem id is set by User, System finds the workitem by the workitem identifier and unlinks it              from autotest.
 [Optional] Otherwise, if workitem id is not specified, System unlinks all workitems linked to autotest.
 System returns no content response

 ### Example

 * Api Key Authentication (PrivateToken):
-* Api Key Authentication (Identity.Application):
+* Api Key Authentication (Cookies):

 ```python
 import time